CiCiChen7/Notes/Paper Notes/VOS/OSVOS/OSVOS.md

 ![osvos](./res/osvos.png)

+**Online training/testing: **

-Online training/testing: With the parent network available, we can proceed to our main task.
+With the parent network available, we can proceed to our main task.
 Segmenting a particular entity in a video, given the image and the segmentation of the first frame.
 We proceed by further training (fine-tuning) the parent network for the particular image/ground-truth pair, and then testing on the entire sequence, using the new weights.

-**Contour snapping**
+**Contour snapping** (Contour Branch)

 ![contour](./res/contour.png)

 we propose a complementary CNN in a second branch, that is trained to detect object contours.
 The proposed architecture is presented in Figure 4: (1) shows the main foreground branch, where the foreground pixels are estimated; (2) shows the contour branch, which detects all contours in the scene (not only those of the foreground object).

-We used the ex- act same architecture in the two branches, but training for different losses.  we kept the computations for the two ob- jectives uncorrelated.
-This
+We used the exact same architecture in the two branches, but training for different losses.  we kept the computations for the two objectives uncorrelated. we train on the PASCAL-Context [31] database, which provides contour annotations for the full scene of an image.

+Finally, in the boundary snapping step (Figure 4 (3), we compute superpixels that align to the computed contours by means of an Ultrametric Contour Map (UCM), which we threshold at a low value.
+We then take a foreground mask (1) and we select superpixels via majority voting (those that overlap with the foreground mask over 50%) to form the final foreground segmentation.